 In our survey we asked people to agree or disagree with the statement “Churches and clergy of color have experienced racist actions within our presbytery resulting in trauma and distrust.”
 This is a statement we (T-CARE) believe to be true based on the case studies we have seen.
 No Black respondents disagreed, while 65% of white respondents “didn’t know.”

-BIPOC members are more likely to be aware of the racial dynamics of the presbytery.
-When South Hayward Parish (see appendix 6c) was sold to the presbytery for the use of First Presbyterian Church Hayward, the Black members of the presbytery were painfully aware of the racial dynamics, while many others did not see them at all.
+BIPOC members are more likely to be aware of the racial dynamics of the Presbytery.
+When South Hayward Parish (see appendix 6c) was sold to the Presbytery for the use of First Presbyterian Church (Hayward), the Black members of the Presbytery were painfully aware of the racial dynamics, while many others did not see them at all.
 White people are more likely to be insulated and unaware of the racial charge of a situation.
 When asked if people are expected to “move on” after racial conflict, 74% of white respondents “did not know.”

-Avoidance of conflict as a general pattern leads to enormous blowout forced conflict when it can no longer be avoided.
+Avoidance of conflict as a general pattern leads to enormous, blowout, forced conflict when it can no longer be avoided.
 Disrespectful and unskillful communication during conflicts hurts people.
 There is no process used to interrupt these harms and ensure respectful communication, nor is there any process for pro-active trauma healing afterwards (which we deeply need, in order to heal or move forward).
 People are expected to just continue afterwards with the issues swept under the rug.
-There is a lack of healing, repair, reparations for the harms done in our conflicts.
+There is a lack of healing, repair, and reparations for the harms done in our conflicts.

 Strategic Recommendations

-We recognize a tendency in the presbytery to read this report and call it complete.
+We recognize a tendency in the Presbytery to read this report and call it complete.
 We must not do this.
 The work of antiracism requires that this be not an ending but a beginning.
 We envision further analysis, with deep listening, heartfelt confession, and the making of concrete amends toward a more equitable and faithful future.

 Our presbytery needs to move through a healing process to name, hear, and address past harms and interrupt ongoing inequity.
 Repair may be accomplished in many different ways.
 Reparative actions may look like a redistribution of wealth to address historic and ongoing inequities, and they may also be a reconfiguration of our non-financial systems in order to reorient toward mutuality, equity, and more effective service.